 - Real-time awareness of the emergency response readiness level of the entire hospital

 - Electronic processes for cart checks, inventory management, event documentation, & reporting

 - Next-gen storage that helps clinicians consolidate resources, organize configuration, and easily access all emergency care resources

 - Quick-to-care design with readiness indicator lights, a breakaway plug, and quick-start software

 - Integration with other systems, including EHR, central supply, pharmacy, and reporting

 Meet the Crash Cart of Tomorrow, Today

 Crash carts are critical for hospital emergency care.
-And thanks to technologies like the Nuvara Emergency Care System, they now have the power to contribute even more to improved IHCA performance and outcomes.
-Contact us to learn more about what the ECS can do for your hospital.
+And thanks to technologies like the EMMIT Emergency Care System, they now have the power to contribute even more to improved IHCA performance and outcomes.
+Contact us to learn more about what EMMIT can do for your hospital.